dokelung/minickt/README.md

 You have to install `Python2` (python2.7.6 is the version in development).
 * [Python](https://www.python.org/)

-You do not need to install minickt, it's just a script.

-If you want to use the complete functions of minickt, you should install python packages:
+You should install following python packages:
 * [matplotlib](http://matplotlib.org/)
 * [networkx](https://networkx.github.io/)